Bookeen: History

 June 2010 Bookeen published a much improved firmware for Gen3 and Opus devices.

 In August 2011, Bookeen launched its own e-book store called BookeenStore.com with ePub and PDF format books, and a selection of free e-books with no DRM.
 (Note: this site now has DRM.)

 In 2014, Bookeen launched the Cybook Muse, the new 6 inches connected ebook reader and later in 2014, the Cybook Ocean, an 8 inches connected ebook reader.

+In 2022, the company was placed under administration, and was acquired by Cultura's subsidiary Vivlio, another e-book manufacturer.

+Products

+Cybook is the brand of Bookeen for its line of ebook readers.
+The following models have been released in this line: